Does High Blood Sugar Make You Sleepy? Here’s Why And Tips

 Exercise regularly

 Moving your body on a regular basis can help regulate blood sugar levels.
-Both high-intensity and moderate-intensity exercise typically deliver the same results, so choose a form of exercise that you enjoy and can remain consistent with.
+Both high-intensity and moderate-intensity exercise typically deliver the same results, so choose a form of physical activity that you enjoy and can remain consistent with.
 Just walking for 30 minutes daily can make a huge difference in managing blood sugars.

 Swap simple carbs for complex carbs